Jimmy Nelson (baseball)

-James Jacob Nelson (born June 5, 1989) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
-He has previously played in MLB for the Milwaukee Brewers.
+James Jacob Nelson (born June 5, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers and the Los Angeles Dodgers.

 Amateur career

 Nelson attended Niceville High School in Niceville, Florida.
 The Cincinnati Reds selected Nelson in the 39th round of the 2007 Major League Baseball draft, but he did not sign with the Reds.
 He attended the University of Alabama, and played college baseball for the Alabama Crimson Tide.
-In 2010, his junior year, he had a 9-3 win-loss record with a 4.01 earned run average (ERA) in 18 games (17 starts).
+In 2010, his junior year, he had a 9–3 win–loss record with a 4.01 earned run average (ERA) in 18 games (17 starts).

 Professional career

 Milwaukee Brewers

 The Milwaukee Brewers selected Nelson in the second round of the 2010 Major League Baseball draft.

 Nelson started the 2013 season with the Double-A Huntsville Stars.
 He was promoted to the Triple-A Nashville Sounds on June 5.
 He was promoted to the majors on September 3, made his debut on September 6, and made his first major league start on September 28.

 Prior to the 2014 season, Nelson was rated the Brewers' top prospect and 96th best prospect in baseball by Baseball America.
 Nelson began 2014 back at Triple-A Nashville, and dominated the Pacific Coast League to the tune of a 10–2 record, 1.46 ERA, and 114 strikeouts.
 Nelson was even named 2014 PCL Pitcher of the Year.
 He made one spot start for Milwaukee against the Miami Marlins due to a minor injury suffered by Yovani Gallardo on May 25, and recorded his first major league win, pitching 5 2/3 scoreless innings with 3 walks and 6 strikeouts.

 On July 10, Nelson was recalled again to join the starting rotation in place of the home run-prone Marco Estrada.
 He got his first career base hit during his July 17 start.
 Nelson sustained an injury on September 17 against the St. Louis Cardinals when Tommy Pham hit a line drive that ricocheted off his head.
 Nelson was able to leave the field in his own ability, and a magnetic resonance image (MRI) revealed a contusion.
 In 2015 he had an ERA of 4.11 and shared the major league lead in hit batsmen, with 13.

 In 2016 he had an ERA of 4.62 and shared the major league lead in hit batsmen, with 17.

 On September 8, 2017, Nelson suffered an apparent shoulder injury while sliding to first base, and left the game.
 The next day, on September 9, it was revealed that he was diagnosed with a right rotator cuff strain and a partial anterior labrum tear, meaning that he would take no further part in any action for the remainder of the 2017 season.
 Nelson finished the 2017 year with a 12–6 record, 199 strikeouts, and a 3.49 ERA.

 On December 2, 2019, Nelson was non-tendered and became a free agent.